-Port Security and Emergency Operations
+Port Security

-VPA Police Department is comprised of 89 state sworn police officers and is certified through the Department of Criminal Justice Services.
+VPA Police Department is comprised of 88 state sworn police officers and are certified through the Department of Criminal Justice Services.
 The VPA Police is both the first and last line of security.
 Officers are assigned at all gates for access control and patrol the terminals 24/7.
 The primary threat that VPA terminals address is the potential for terrorists to use our standard cargo handling procedures to smuggle people or contraband into or out of the port, as well as protection against attack or disruption to port operations.
 Of primary concern is the potential to smuggle in weapons of mass destruction.
 VPA is in full compliance with the Maritime Transportation Security Act (MTSA) and the International Ship and Port Facility Security Code (ISPS).
 VPA is Customs-Trade Partnership Against Terrorism (C-TPAT) certified.
-Currently federal port security grants may only be used for capital investment - buying systems and equipment and upgrading facilities - not for personnel, operations, maintenance and training expenses.
+Federal port security grants may only be used for capital investment - buying systems and equipment and upgrading facilities - not for personnel, operations, maintenance and training expenses.
 Therefore, VPA must bear the out-year costs of any security upgrade/enhancement funded through the federal grant program.
-Recent efforts within the Department of Homeland Security may authorize very limited use of federal port security grants for upgrading of existing security infrastructure.
-In the near future, VPA will be impacted by implementation of the Transportation Workers Identification Card (TWIC), the 2006 SAFEPORT Act and the US-VISIT Programs.
+VPA implemented the Transportation Workers Identification Card (TWIC) in January 2009 and is compliance with the current federal regulations.
+In 2010, the TWIC regulations will be updated to include biometric requirements.

-Port Command Center
+Security Command Center

 Early threat detection has become an absolute requirement for effective security.
 Under this project an intelligent video system will be built to detect and track intruders, determining security violations and notifying local first responders.
-Upon completion of this project, VPA will have the ability to view a "common operating picture" of all three marine terminals from one location (Port Security Command & Control Center at NIT).
+Upon completion of this project, VPA will have the ability to view a "common operating picture" of all three facilities from one location (Port Security Command & Control Center at NIT).
 This will include the visual display of all perimeter monitoring systems, radiation portals, access controls and VPA police communications.
 The system will also be able to be used as a local "command post" for other Federal, state and local agencies involved in any incidents at a VPA facility.
-The system will be designed with an open architecture that will allow for seamless transmission to CG

-Sector Hampton Roads (or future Maritime Security Center in Hampton Roads) and will significantly increase their vigilant monitoring of the harbor and surrounding waterways.
+The system will be designed with an open architecture that will allow for seamless transmission to CG Sector Hampton Roads (or future Maritime Security Center in Hampton Roads) and will significantly increase their vigilant monitoring of the harbor and surrounding waterways.